 There is a myriad of articles from veterinarians concerning hairballs.
 Most agree on a number of factors listed here, in no particular order:

-Kittens and young cats do not have major problems with hairballs, as they are not top-notch personal groomers yet.
+- Kittens and young cats do not have a major hairball problem, as they are not top-notch personal groomers yet.

 What to Look for with Hairballs

 Here are some of the issues to look out for that can cause more hairballs:

 - Seasonal changes and felines shedding their coats.

 - Excessive grooming due to a skin condition or irritation.